 The list provides you with the mapping of Checkout ID which equals the

 merchantReference in your processor and the

 The application supports the option to securely store the payment information of your customer.
-This will increase your conversion for merchants that re-visit your store as they do not have to enter payment information again.
+This will increase your conversion for customers re-visiting your store as they do not have to re-enter their payment information.